 Make sure your Gingerbread house gets the perfect start with this royal icing recipe.

 Some years, I make the whole gingerbread house from scratch and add the icing to it.
-Other years, I just buy a kit.
+In other years, I just buy a kit.
 But even with the kit, I like to make my own icing.

 It is so easy to do and the egg whites make it perfect for icing a Gingerbread house which needs to be sturdy for decorating.